-Colloquium, Course Credit, Graded Course Credit, and Course Test (under Article 8 (4) and (7) of the Code of Study and Examination of the University)
+Colloquium, Course Credit and Graded Course Credit

+(under Article 8 (4) and (7) of the Code of Study and Examination of the University)

-- (1) For compulsory and elective subjects: - a) A course credit represents a prerequisite for taking an examination; - b) A colloquium, graded course credit or a course test is always an independent assessment of the subject. - (2) Two resit dates are provided for the completion of a course test. - (3) The number of resit dates for completion of a colloquium, course credit, or graded course credit is two in the case of compulsory and elective subjects, and one in the case of optional subjects.
+(1) For compulsory and elective subjects:

+- a) A course credit represents a prerequisite for taking an examination; - b) A colloquium or graded course credit is always an autonomous assessment of the subject.

+(2) The number of resit dates for completion of a colloquium, course credit, or graded course credit is two in the case of compulsory and elective subjects, and one in the case of optional subjects.
 The guarantor of the subject may increase the number of resit dates upon agreement with the head of the department and the guarantor of the programme of study; this information is published by the guarantor of the subject in the subject description in the Student Information System before the beginning of preliminary registration for such subjects stipulated in the academic calendar.
-If the nature and manner of the assessment of subject is such that it does not allow for resitting the assessment, it is admissible that a subject does not have any resit dates; this information is published by the subject guarantor in the subject description in the Student Information System before the beginning of preliminary registration for such subjects stipulated in the academic calendar.
+If the nature and manner of the assessment of subject is such that it does not allow for resitting the assessment, it is admissible that a subject description in the Student Information System before the beginning of preliminary registration for such subject stipulated in the academic calendar.
+If the nature and manner of the assessment of subject description in the Student Information is published by the subject guarantor in the subject description in the student is information is published by the subject guarantor in the subject description in the subject dates; this information is published by the subject guarantor in the subject description in the student Information System before the beginning of preliminary registration for such subjects stipulated in the academic calendar.